 St. Rose of Lima Academy Pre School and Kindergarten

-The school in Olkokola just needed painting and some finishing touches when we got there on August 5th.
+The school in Olkokola just needed painting and some finishing touches when we saw it on our August 2017 team visit.
 We took a tour of the classrooms, teachers' offices and workrooms and the new bathrooms!
 The people of the village are very proud of the new school and are hoping to add a new classroom each year so that as the children grow, so will the school!
 It is our sincere hope to help with this project in the coming years.
-For now though, the school is in need of a kitchen and store room for food.
+One of our benefactors, Therese Bodenstein donated funds for a kitchen and store room for food.
 By government law, each full time school must have a kitchen to provide lunch for the children.
 For most of the children who attend our school, this meal will be their only meal of the day.
 During our visit we officially opened and dedicated the school.
 As you can see in the photo, the school was made possible by the extraordinary efforts of Eastport Elementary Third Grade students years 2014 -2017.

 Needs and expenses for St Rose Academy